Question: “How much technique can there be to braking? Surely it’s just a matter of stamping on the pedal and coming to a halt?”

 Trail braking is an advanced technique used when driving on the track in an attempt to improve lap times.
 We cover trail braking in our track corner section found by clicking on the link below.

 Braking / stopping distances

 If you go out to learn just one thing about your car, try to get to the point where you instinctively know what the stopping distance will be for different speeds at maximum braking effort.
 Quoting figures are mostly useless in real life situations, this is something that needs to be a split second decision, not a calculation.

 Ariel Atom 2 300BHP Supercharged 100-0mph = 3.8 seconds = 84.3 meters

 Source: Autocar Magazine 0-100-0 tests

 This figure is marked in the graph above in red.
-As you can see it comes well under trend line for standard cars but this would be expected for a performance car that weights as much as a small fish.
+As you can see it comes well under trend line for standard cars but this would be expected for a performance car that weighs as much as a small fish.
 This inconsistency nicely illustrates that fact that you need to get used to the braking performance of your car before you can start to push the limits.

 Tyres have different breadths of capability.
 Dedicated slicks are good in the dry, but poor in other conditions.
 A general purpose tyre will perform well in many different conditions as shown in the graph below.
 Wet tarmac is less predictable than in the dry, however with the right tyres, good braking performance is possible.
-Remember to be very careful the first few times you approach a corner to recalibrate your braking points.
+Remember to be very careful the first few times you approach a corner to re-calibrate your braking points.

 Tyre grip levels in different conditions